wsphd/fcculs/README.md

     * I've excluded the cellular bands.
     * I've excluded all frequencies above 1.3GHz.
 3. ***Transformation***
-    * I've converted lower or proper case to upper case for the State and County fields.
+    * I've converted lower (or proper) case to upper case for the State and County fields.
+Ditto for the entity_name.
     This eliminates inadvertent mismatches due to case sensitivity.

 **Code**: